EDUCATOR | PEACE ACTIVIST | PUBLIC INTELLECTUAL

 About Jacob Udo-Udo Jacob

-Jacob Udo-Udo Jacob is the Under-Secretary-General for Research, Evaluation and Foresight at the Organisation of Educational Cooperation (OEC).
-Before joining the OEC, Jacob was the Dean of Graduate School and Research at the American University of Nigeria (AUN).
-At AUN, he collaborated with UNICEF Nigeria to create a new Communication for Social and Behavior Change graduate program.
-The program responds to the training needs of communication personnel working in humanitarian, development and conflict-related sectors in West Africa.
+Before joining the OSC, Jacob was the Dean of Graduate School and Research at the American University of Nigeria (AUN) and Oversight Chair of the Atiku Institute – the university's development, research, and enterprise arm.
+At AUN, he collaborated with UNICEF Nigeria to create a new graduate program in Communication for Social and Behavior Change.
+The first of its kind, the program responds to the training needs of communication personnel working in humanitarian, development, and conflict-related sectors in West Africa.

 Contact to request Jacob's full CV.